davenpi/lovethedocs/log.md

 ## Improvements

+- TODO: Write system prompt to be much more closely aligned with PEP.
+- Tested all methods so far.
+Keep this bar.
 - Encapsulated
 - Using gpt-4.1 makes this much better.
 It follows instructions better on formatting.
 - Can edit a directory of code.